From Flickr to MNDFL to The Weeknd, why have brands stopped using vowels in their names?

-Another reason is that branding your company like it’s already listed on the NASDAQ has become trendy.
-So, while start-ups may be searching for domain names that haven’t been snatched up, many are also hopping on the bandwagon to show how cool and different they are.
+Another reason: Branding your company like it’s already listed on the NASDAQ has become trendy.
+So, while some start-ups may be searching for domain names that haven’t been snatched up, others are hopping on the bandwagon to show how cool and different they are.

 Simply drop the “e.”